Skip to content Skip to footer

 “Certainly, if the federal government passed a statute that codified a right to travel, that would be a very, very, very helpful and preemptive thing for it to do.”

 Still, President Biden’s ability to protect abortion rights by executive action is limited without congressional action codifying abortion rights at the federal level.
-Biden’s executive order is expected to push HHS and the Justice Department to fight in court to protect abortion providers and seekers, but the order cannot guarantee courts will take their side against aggressive prosecution by states that have banned abortion.
+Biden’s executive order is expected to push HHS and the Justice Department to fight for abortion providers and seekers in court, but the order cannot guarantee courts will side with them against aggressive prosecution by states that have banned abortion.
 Additionally, the action does not protect people who seek abortion pills by mail from other states, which could still be criminalized.

 Legal experts also point out that the Justice Department’s strategy of opposing Texas’s SB 8 six-week abortion ban ultimately failed, and that new state laws involving interstate travel could raise additional legal questions.